Quickstart: Query data in Azure Data Explorer Web UI

 Notice how Vermont and Alabama each have two events under the same category, while Texas has two events under different categories.
 Pivot tables enable you to quickly spot things like this; they are a great tool for quick analysis.

 Many times, you want to share the queries you create.
-You can provide a deep link so that other users with access to the cluster can run the queries.

 In the query window, select the first query you copied in.